zYxDevs/genshin.py/docs/calculator.md

 # Enhancment Progress Calculator

-A wrapper around the [Genshin Impact Enhancment Progress Calculator](https://webstatic-sea.mihoyo.com/ys/event/calculator-sea/index.html) page.
+A wrapper around the [Genshin Impact Enhancment Progress Calculator](https://act.hoyolab.com/ys/event/calculator-sea/index.html) page.
 Contains a database of all characters, weapons and artifacts.
-Also the only way to recieve talents.
+Also the only way to receive talents.

-To request many of the calculator endpoints you must first be logged in.
+To request calculator endpoints that require user's in-game information, you must first be logged in.
 Refer to [the authentication section](authentication.md) for more information.

-## Quick Example
+## Accessing the Database

 ```py
 # get a list of all characters